 - Provision of support aimed at fostering new research programs and forging inter-disciplinary and inter-agency research partnerships.

 - Oversight of the International Research and Partnerships Office.

-The Research Services and Ethics Office (RSEO) provides administrative support for the research enterprise which is extensive, highly specialized, and diverse.
-RSEO works to ensure that faculty, staff, students, visitors and postdoctoral fellows embark upon and execute their research and partnership activities to the highest operational, financial, legal, ethical and safety standards.
+Research Ethics and Infrastructure provides administrative support for the research enterprise which is extensive, highly specialized, and diverse.
+REI works to ensure that faculty, staff, students, visitors and postdoctoral fellows embark upon and execute their research activities to the highest ethical and safety standards.
 The office makes sure the institution develops and executes policies that ensure compliance to regulations set by external agencies and stakeholders, and that it leads in demonstrating the best practices of research administration.

-The International Office provides administrative support for international relations, international partnerships and the effective co-ordination of U of S international activities.
+The International Office provides administrative support for international relations, international partnerships and the effective co-ordination of USask international activities.
 The office also works with researchers to develop international research collaborations, identify international research opportunities and provides support for project development.

 The Research Profile and Impact unit tells the university’s research story to the world – through strategic communications initiatives involving print, video, web, social media, advertisements, speeches, op eds, and events.
 This builds our reputation as a U15 institution for excellence in our research, scholarly and artistic work which helps attract top faculty and students, public and private investment, and support from alumni and partners.